NeurodataWithoutBorders/nwbinspector/docs/best_practices/general.rst

 Empty Strings
 ~~~~~~~~~~~~~

-Required free-text fields for certain neurodata types, such as a :py:attr:`description`, should always be specified and should not use placeholders such as empty strings or ``"no description"``.
+Required free-text fields for neurodata types should not use placeholders such as empty strings (`""`), ``"no description"``, or ``"PLACEHOLDER"``.
+For example, the :py:attr:`description` field should always richly describe that particular neurodata type and its interpretation within the experiment.

 Many attributes of neurodata types in NWB are optional details to include.
-It is not necessary, therefore, to use placeholders such as empty strings for these attributes.
+It is not necessary, therefore, to use placeholders for these attributes.
 Instead, they should not be specified at all.